yevgen-grytsay/etl-suite/README.md

 ## Examples

-Few examples can be found in `examples` directory.
+A few examples can be found in `examples` directory.

 Generally an example consists of a main script file `main.php` and some auxiliary classes and files.